-Modern discount brokerages like Zerodha, Upstox, 5paisa etc. and platforms like Groww offer the option of utilizing internet for accessing various mutual fund schemes, analyzing and enrolling in a scheme with minimum paper-work and hassles.
-For the uninitiated, nowadays banks and post offices also help in distribution of mutual fund schemes to investors.
-An investor receives or can seek Key Information Memorandum (KIM) which is provided with the application form and gives information regarding following aspect of mutual fund scheme (this gives a better understanding of a mutual fund scheme): -
+Modern discount brokerages like Zerodha, Upstox, 5paisa etc. and platforms like Groww offer the option of utilizing the internet for accessing various mutual fund schemes, analyzing and enrolling in a scheme with minimum paperwork and hassles.
+For the uninitiated, nowadays banks and post offices also help in the distribution of mutual fund schemes to investors.
+An investor receives or can seek Key Information Memorandum (KIM) which is provided with the application form and gives information regarding the following aspect of a mutual fund scheme (this gives a better understanding of a mutual fund scheme): –

-7. Educational qualification and work experience of key personnel including fund manager.
+- Educational qualification and work experience of the key personnel including fund manager.

-9. Pending litigations and penalties issued (including forensic audits by regulator).
+- Pending litigations and penalties issued (including forensic audits by the regulator).

 Conclusion.
 This article gives a brief overview of mutual fund investments in India.
 Different types of mutual funds available in the market are dealt very precisely as it is a very vast topic.
 Author personally prefers Investopedia, SEBI, NSE and AMFI websites.
 Links for some of them are provided in the reference.
 With this article, we strive to give the complete picture regarding mutual funds to our readers to help make informed decisions regarding mutual fund investments in India.